 6. Blazing Star (Liatris spicata ‘Kobold’)

-If you’re looking for an upright and colorful plant that does well in hot temperatures and humidity, the Blazing Star is it.
-It grows to about 2 to 4 feet tall and grows beautiful, fluffy flower heads.
-They’ll add a deep and rich shade of purple to your flower garden, and all they ask for is sun and moist soil!
+If you’re looking for an upright and colorful plant that does well in hot temperatures and humidity, the Blazing Star is a great option.

 9. Blanket Flower (Gaillardia Grandiflor)